M-e-h-18/offline-pdf-chatbot/README.md

 - **RAM**: 16GB or higher
 - **Storage**: SSD for faster model loading

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.

 ### Development Setup
 1. Fork the repository
 2. Create a feature branch